DeegaLabs/aurora-scholar/docs/PITCH.md

 ### 0:20 - 1:00 | Solution

 **Speech:**
-"Our project, Aurora Scholar, solves this by creating an academic editor assisted by ethical AI — that guides, but doesn't write — and registering the final article on Solana blockchain, ensuring authenticity, authorship, and transparency.
+"Our project, Aurora Scholar, solves this through **Assisted Academic Writing Monitoring** — an academic editor with ethical AI that monitors and guides, but never writes.
+The system registers the final article on Solana blockchain, ensuring authenticity, authorship, and transparency.

-The student writes their own content, receives ethical guidance from AI, and when finished, the system registers an immutable hash on Solana, proving who wrote and when."
+The student declares their initial idea, uploads their sources, writes their own content with AI guidance, and when finished, the system registers an immutable hash on Solana — including the hash of their declared intuition — proving who wrote, when, and what AI was allowed to do."

 **Visual:**
 - Show editor interface